-The report analyses two case studies in order to better understand the dynamics of disinformation in and around Ukraine:
+For the purposes of analysis, the report will analyse two case studies in order to understand the dynamics of disinformation in and around Ukraine:

 - The downing of Malaysian Airlines flight MH17.

 The Annexation of Crimea

 The Crimean Peninsula in Ukraine was militarily annexed by Russia over February and March 2014.
 Since that time, the region has been administered by Moscow as a subject of the Russian Federation.
 The Crimea annexation is a part of the overall Russian military intervention that took place in the aftermath of the 2014 Ukrainian revolution which includes the conflict in southern and eastern Ukraine.

 Putin denied the existence of Russian troops in Crimea for one year.
 In March 2014, one month after the fall of Ukraine’s then-president and Moscow ally, Viktor Yanukovych, reports from the peninsula of Crimea began emerging about ‘little green men’.

 These were in fact Russian special forces – hundreds of members of Russia’s Main Intelligence Directorate (GRU)’s 45th Spetsnaz Regiment, wearing uniforms without insignia who had been quietly occupying Crimea, to create a ‘popular uprising’.
 Within days, Russia had illegally annexed Crimea.